Alpus96/jwt_store/README.md

 # jwt_store

-This plugin is based upon another plugin (jwt), and adds store capabilities.
+This plugin encodes and decodes JSON web tokens and verifies them by comparing to a database store.

 ## Requiers

-PHP version 5.3 (or newer) and a mysql database, with table 'TOKEN_STORE' specified in the 'jwt_model.php' file.
+PHP version 5.3 (or newer) and a MySQL database, with tables specified in the 'jwt_model.php' file.

 ## Usage